Clark1e9/TheFarmerWasReplaced/README.md

-# The Farmer was Replaed
+# The Farmer was Replaced

 A public repo for my code created in game.
 Try not to judge too hard, I'm not a professional